 All MJs were built as a full unibody design with the body and frame rails tied/welded together as one piece and cannot be removed, however, the rear is a fully boxed frame with the bed bolted to it, making the bed removable.
 All MJs have solid axles front and rear.
 The suspension consists of coils for the front and leaf springs for the rear.
 All MJs came with disc brakes in the front and drums in the rear.

 Also, all MJ's through all years are equipped with a height sensing proportioning valve that is used to change the bias of the brakes if the bed had a load in it.

 For those curious to the differences in Cherokee's and Comanche's:

-The taillight lenses are different from a Cherokee's, the wheel flares are the same (as a 2dr Cherokee), the front doors off of 4-door XJ's (84-92 at least) are swappable, hoods are swappable from 84-92 models Cherokee's (Cherokee's above 92 used spring-loaded hinges), and all mechanical/electronic parts forward of the firewall ARE identical.
+The taillight lenses are different from a Cherokee's, the wheel flares are the same (as a 2dr Cherokee), the front doors off of 4-door XJ's (84-92 at least) are swappable, all body parts forward of the firewall are swappable from specific year-model Cherokee's (86 models should use 84-86 parts; 87+ should use 87-92 parts), and all mechanical/electronic parts forward of the firewall ARE identical.

 The body comes only in standard cab model with a rear double-top hatch tailgate.
-Comes in longbed or shortbeds two-tone versions.
+Comes in longbed and shortbed models with various trim levels and design cues, such as two-tone and stripe kits.
 Long bed versions come with a larger gas tank than the short bed and is located front of the axle.
 Short bed version was not avaiable in 1986.

 Interior: Door panels are removable as stock.
 Bench seats and bucket seats DO NOT have the same mounting brackets as XJ seats.
 Gauge cluster is removed by 4 screws.
 Gauge cluster during 86' have mechanical-powered gauges.
 On 87-90 gauges, The speedometer uses a cable, but all gauges 91-92 use a computer cable.